Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 This error is expected when load balancing occurs after EventProcessorClient instances are added or removed.
 Load balancing is an ongoing process.
 When using the BlobCheckpointStore with your consumer, every ~30 seconds (by default), the consumer will check to see which consumers have a claim for each partition, then run some logic to determine whether it needs to 'steal' a partition from another consumer.
 The service side mechanism used to 'steal' partitions is [Epoch][Epoch].

 However, if no instances are being added or removed, there is an underlying issue that should be addressed.
-See [Partition ownership changes a lot](#partition-ownership-changes-a-lot) for additional information.
+See [Partition ownership changes a lot](#partition-ownership-changes-a-lot) for additional information and [Filing GitHub issues](#filing-github-issues).

 ### High CPU usage